By Tony Attwood

 Chapman used 24 players in 1929/30, the season Arsenal finished 14th in the league and 12 of those players played 20 games or more.
 Here I’ll look at those 12 players and what happened to them in 1930/1, as well as looking at the opening game of the season.

-This table shows the remarkable reality of the 1930/1 season, in that Arsenal employed the same key players as the season before (with the exception of Lewis, mentioned in the last article).
+This table shows the remarkable continuity of the 1930/1 season, in that Arsenal employed the same key players as the season before (with the exception of Lewis, mentioned in the last article).
 No new player came in to play 20+ games, and none of the previous season’s 20+ game heroes dropped out.

 So it was the same core team.
 But what happened was that three players shot up in their goal scoring ability: